IQSS/dss-workshops-archived/Python/PythonIntro/PythonIntro.md

 ## Setup instructions

 ###  Install the Anaconda Python distribution
 If using your own computer please install the Anaconda Python distribution from [https://www.anaconda.com/download/](https://www.anaconda.com/download/).
-(Note that Python version $\leq$ 3.0 differs considerably from more recent releases.
-For this workshop you will need version $\geq$ 3.4.)
+(Note that Python version$\leq$ 3.0 differs considerably from more recent releases.
+For this workshop you will need version$\geq$ 3.4.)

 Accepting the defaults proposed by the Anaconda installer is generally recommended.
 However, if it offers to install Microsoft Visual Studio Code you may safely skip this step.

 ### Download workshop materials
 Download the materials from [http://tutorials.iq.harvard.edu/Python/PythonIntro.zip](http://tutorials.iq.harvard.edu/Python/PythonIntro.zip) and extract the zipped directory (Right-click => Extract All on Windows, double-click on Mac).

 ## Workshop goals and approach